awsdocs/amazon-ec2-user-guide/doc_source/limitations.md

   + For a non\-root volume, detach the volume from the instance, apply the modifications, and then re\-attach the volume\.
 For more information, see [Detaching an Amazon EBS Volume from an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-detaching-volume.html) and [Attaching an Amazon EBS Volume to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html)\.
   + For a root \(boot\) volume, stop the instance, apply the modifications, and then restart the instance\.
 For more information, see [Appendix: Starting and Stopping an Instance to Modify an EBS Volume](stop-start.md)\.
 + Decreasing the size of an EBS volume is not supported\.
 However, you can create a smaller volume and then migrate your data to it using an application\-level tool such as rsync\.
-+ After modifying a volume, wait at least six hours before applying further modifications to the same volume\.
++ After modifying a volume, wait at least six hours and ensure that the volume is in the `in-use` or `available` state before applying further modifications to the same volume\.
 + While `m3.medium` instances fully support volume modification, some `m3.large`, `m3.xlarge`, and `m3.2xlarge` instances might not support all volume modification features\.
 If you encounter an error, see [Appendix: Starting and Stopping an Instance to Modify an EBS Volume](stop-start.md)\.

 ## Volume Modification Support on Older Volumes<a name="initialize-modification-support"></a>